Recipes | Baking

 Ingredients For No FODMAP Leafy Green Salad

 You are probably familiar with red leaf lettuce and butter lettuce – and if not, you can see them below.
-Any confusion, if there is any, might reside with the leafy endive.
 Many of us think of Belgian endive when we hear “endive”.

 Ingredients for No FODMAP Leafy Green Salad

 On the Monash app, Belgian endive is called “witlof”, which has a generous low FODMAP serving size, but it is not “no” FODMAP.
-Very curiously, the small print under witlof on the app says, “There is no upper limit for this vegetable”.
+The small print under witlof on the app used to say, “There is no upper limit for this vegetable”.
+Now it states that up to 500g is low FODMAP.
+This does not mean it begins to contain FODMAPs at 501g.

-And, by the way, leafy endive is another name for frisée, and is also sometimes called curly endive.
+Monash used to have an entry for “leafy endive”, which is another name for frisée, and is also sometimes called curly endive.
 Frankly I have never seen “leafy endive” terminology anywhere but the Monash app.
+The app now calls it “curly”, which Monash also gives an up-to 500g low FODMAP serving, whereas it had been no FODMAP before.

 How Do You Pronounce “Endive”